the-teachingRSE-project/competencies/institutionalised_education.md

 - Who are our teachers?
 - How is this teaching organised?

+## Getting RSE into Institutions
+Getting RSE topics into institutions requires a two-pronged
+approach: 1. teachers on the ground can introduce RSE topics into their courses and offer regular workshops (bottom up), and 2. national research organisations and government institutions can generate a demand for RSEs that need to be trained (top down).

+The bottom up approach is opportunistic and requires teachers to recognise opportunities and use them to teach RSE topics.
+Some courses naturally lend themselves to RSE topics.
+For example, a course on statistics that uses the R programming language for the practicals can also introduce version control and writing documentation.
+Project work lends itself particularly well to teaching RSE topics.
+Using a repository for submission and feedback also makes the work for the teacher easier.
+Group projects can be used to teach collaboration.

+Another approach is to teach RSE skills in workshops.
+Materials for introductory courses such as the carpentry workshops are available and greatly reduce the effort to run workshops.
+Encouraging PhD students to participate as helpers or instructors also helps them get the required teaching experience.
+These workshops can also be run as part of the training provided by grad-schools.
+The visibility of workshops can be increased by adding funding for them in research grant applications.
+Workshops tend to be popular and are quickly fully booked.
+These statistics can be used to demonstrate to the university that there is a demand for RSE subjects.

+Boot camp workshops at the beginning of semester allow students with varying skills reach the same level of digital literacy.
+Physical computing is a great way to generate enthusiasm.
+Workshops not only target students but also more senior academic staff.
+They raise awareness of RSE topics.

+Both lecture courses and workshops can often be generalised and materials can be shared.
+Words spread about successful courses generating demand elsewhere.

+The bottom up approach is slow and workshops compete for time in the already packed curriculum of students.
+Getting senior academics on board can be very helpful establishing RSE courses.
+However, a top-down approach where universities are required to provide RSE training will be more effective in freeing up resources and effecting larger changes.
+The FAIR principles are well understood by research organisations and government institutions.
+Implementing these requires RSEs which need to be trained in universities.
+Changing curricula is a large project and requires long term investment, both financial and intellectual.
+This investment needs to be justified in order to be agreed upon.
+Providing strong RSE training might well prove to be a competitive advantage.

 ## The teachers
 ### What issues are trainers facing today?
 There are already some people teaching RSE-related topics, sometimes within university structures, but often outside of formal structures.